iSabyasachi/project-2024/rxjs-practice/README.md

 9. **Basic Timer with `interval`**
    Use `interval` to create a timer that emits values every second.

-   ##### Code Implementation for Basic Timer with `interval`
+   ##### Code Implementation: Basic Timer with `interval`

    The following implementation demonstrates how to use `interval` to create a timer that emits sequential numbers at 1-second intervals:

    ```typescript
    import { interval, firstValueFrom } from 'rxjs';